Sharing on Eagle Using Globus

 Accessing your Eagle Project Directory

-Note: Specifically for PIs with Eagle 'Data-only' projects and no other compute allocations, logging in from the Globus-side to get to Eagle is the only way for them to access their Eagle project directory.
+Note: Specifically for PIs with Eagle 'Data-Only' projects (no compute allocations), logging in through Globus is the only way to access the project directory.

-Note: For Eagle Data and Allocation projects, the PI will have access to the required ALCF systems (besides the Globus Web Interface) to login and access their Eagle project directory.
+PIs with data and compute allocations will have access to the required compute-system login nodes (along with the Globus Web Interface) to access their project directory.

 Creating a Guest Collection